 The Fund's overall risk management programme focuses on ensuring compliance with the Fund's PDS and seeks to maximise the returns derived for the level of risk to which the Fund is exposed.

-Financial risk management is carried out by the investment management team at MGIM Pty Ltd.
+Financial risk management is carried out by the investment management team at Forager Funds Management Pty Limited.

 The Fund uses different methods to measure different types of risks to which it is exposed.
-These methods include sensitivity analysis in the case of price risks, interest rate and foreign exchange risks, and ratings analysis for credit risks.
+These methods include sensitivity analysis in the case of price risks, interest rate and foreign exchange risks and ratings analysis for credit risk.